 As a result, you will get a cost-effective way to attract new clients and simultaneously reward your most loyal audience.

 Behavioral marketing is quite tricky.
 Falling for one of the common mistakes is very easy without having former experience, and you might have to redo the analysis from scratch.
 To help you avoid that, we’ve gathered the most frequent pitfalls.

-Thus, you must use micro-segmentation only when you understand how this data could benefit the company’s marketing strategy.
+Thus, you should use micro-segmentation only when you understand how this data could benefit the company’s marketing strategy.

 Everything is changing at the speed of light.
-This covers peoples’ needs, expectations, and wishes as well.
+This also applies to the needs, expectations, and wishes of customers.
 That’s why relying on that old segmentation sheet from 2019 is completely irrelevant.
 Too many things have happened since then.

 Data like demographics, needs, and buying behavior is the foundation of marketing.
 However, it isn’t useful when developing communications.
 People make decisions based on a deeper level, so the only way to promote your message is by understanding the complete picture.